Hiking and Backpacking the Mount Whitney Trail

 He had hoisted himself about 15 feet up the rock face with a rope hanging down for me to put around my body.
 I climbed up to him, and then above him and was able to make it up to the pass.
 I removed the rope, kneeled down on the ground, and cried for about 5 seconds out of pure happiness.
 We worked to hoist all the packs up to me at the top, and then one by one, each of our group made it up as well.
 We enjoyed a delicious celebratory lunch of salami and cheese and rested, feeling like we were almost there.

 The top of New Army Pass was flat and there was no snow, which was exciting.
-We weren’t quite on the Mount Whitney trail, but we knew where we needed to go, so after lunch we set off towards the campground.
+We weren’t quite on the Mount Whitney trail, but we knew where we needed to go, so after lunch, we set off towards the campground.
 Our Mount Whitney permits had us spending the night a Lower Soldier Lake which was really just on the other side of New Army Pass.
 To get there sounded easy in theory.
 It wasn’t.
 Normally without snow, the trail is pretty easy to follow, but under our conditions, it was a very different story.

-The other side of New Army Pass was unfortunately a complete scree.
+The other side of New Army Pass was, unfortunately, a complete scree.
 Even large boulders that you thought were secure would go flying down the pass from a light step.
-The mountain goat of course had no problems and skipped down easily, while us girls were…well…slightly terrified.
+The mountain goat, of course, had no problems and skipped down easily, while us girls were…well…slightly terrified.
 At some points, I would literally sit on my tush and scooch down because there was no place for me to safely plant my feet!

 Eventually, we all made it down in one piece.
 We got to the camping area at Lower Soldier Lake just before dark, and I barely had enough energy to stay up long enough to eat dinner.
 I was told it was a must, so I ate what I could, and then slept harder than I ever have before.
-The campground has designated camping areas, and they have bear bins which is nice to store all your food and toiletries.
+The campground has designated camping areas, and they have bear bins which are nice to store all your food and toiletries.

-Day 1 of backpacking the Mount Whitney trail had been far more difficult that we anticipated, and we still had 3 days to go.
+Day 1 of backpacking the Mount Whitney trail had been far more difficult than we anticipated, and we still had 3 days to go.
 Day 2 to Guitar Lake was scheduled to be a lot longer, in terms of mileage, but we were hoping the trail would at least be clear of snow!
 We were tired, but we had come too far to turn back now.